Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 - Sync placed orders to Picqer
 - Sync all products to Picqer
-- Pull stocklevels from Picqer into Vendure
+- Pull stock levels from Picqer into Vendure

 The plugin follows these principles: